nadavhames/nadavhames.github.io/content/about.md

 Hi there!
 I am a software developer and amateur musician.
 I recently graduated with a Computer Science Degree from York University in Toronto.
 I will update this site periodically with various things I am working on.
 Feel free to have a look around! -Nadav

+<div class="loading">Work in Progress</div>

+- Stay tuned for a demo of **Tavim** - a music notation renderer & editor designed & built from scratch with Typescript, React/Redux.
+[Jonah Dlin](http://jonahdlin.com/) and I are hard at work reading dissertations, learning spacing algorithms & writing thousands of lines of code to industry specs.

 <ul class="timeline">
     <li class="event" data-date="Feb 2020">